What to Bring

 • Sunblock, sunglasses, hat with strap – shades head and neck a plus.

 • Electronics.
-As in most of Europe, Sicily is 220 volt with plugs being the two round prongs (C or F).
-Almost all of your device chargers will run on 220v now (read the side).
-The boat will have 12v like your car, bring your car charger/adapters.
+As in most of Europe, Spain is 240 volt with plugs being the two round prongs (Type F).
+Almost all of our chargers these days run on 120v US or 240v global (read the side of the plug).
+For the boats, best to bring your 12v chargers/adapters.

 • Money.
 For cabs to and from airport, meals ashore, tipping, food bought to bring aboard, trinkets.
 The Euro is best.
-US dollars can be exchanged in many towns.
-Credit cards are not always accepted, ask when you sit down to eat.
+US dollars are often accepted and can be exchanged in most towns.
+If you only have a credit card, ask if it is ok when you sit down to eat.
+Tell your credit card bank that you will be traveling to Spain (Europe).

 • Medications.
-Customs often prefers you have them in their original container with your name on the pharmacy sticker.
+Customs often prefers you have them in their original container with your name on a pharmacy sticker.

 • Your bathroom kit.
+Bring your normal kit.
 Sheets, towels, tp, are provided.
-Ask the base for snorkel, mask and fins if you want them.

 • Bug repellent for evenings out, the wipes travel better than spray but spray is fine and available in bigger stores.

-• Soft luggage is easier to stow though both yachts should have some space.
-Wheels are convenient, mine’s a wheeled duffel.
+• Soft luggage is easier to stow though these yachts have some bow space.
+Wheels are convenient.
+TSA likes 22″x14″x9″ for carryons.
+See our travel page.

 • Tip for skipper.
 We don’t do 15% like real charters. $50 of you thought she/he did OK, $100 if they were amazing (and your budget allows).

-It is good to carry a couple extra things in your carry on, I have seen luggage take an extra day to arrive.
+It is good to carry items to keep you for a day in your carry on.
+We have seen luggage take an extra day to arrive.
 It has always arrived.

 Captain Woody